Top 33 Business Intelligence Interview Questions (Updated for 2024)

 As a result, there is some divergence in the questions asked of business intelligence analysts vs. engineers.
 SQL questions are the most frequently asked topic in both business intelligence analysts and engineer interviews.

-However, analysts can expect more business sense and business case study questions, while engineers tend to receive more database design and Python questions.
+However, analysts can expect more business sense and business intelligence case study questions, while engineers tend to receive more database design and Python questions.

 Business Intelligence Interview Process